BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 **Headers:**

-- `x-nxs-file-metadata`: an optional JSON object containing one or more of fields described in [custom file metadata](#custom-file-metadata).
+- `x-nxs-file-metadata`: an optional JSON object containing one or more of fields described in @ref:[custom file metadata](#custom-file-metadata).
 - `x-nxs-file-content-length`: the size of the uploaded file:
   - mandatory to upload to a S3 storage
   - ignored for other types of storage